 - 1 teaspoon vegetable oil

-- 4 pounds beef short ribs, cut into 2 to 3 inch segments, trimmed of as much fat as possible
+- 4 pounds beef short ribs, about 1½ inches thick, cut into 2 to 3 inch segments and trimmed of as much fat as possible

 - 2 teaspoons plus ½ teaspoon kosher salt